flaprimo/boardgameProcess-BPM/README.md

 1. Checkout the project with Git
 2. Import the project into your IDE
+3. Set appropriate email properties and change its name `email.example.properties` -> `email.properties`
-3. Build it with maven
+4. Build it with maven
-4. Deploy with docker:
+5. Deploy with docker:
 `docker run
  -p 8080:8080
  -v /home/flaprimo/Development/Workspaces/Java/boardgame-process/target/boardgame-process-1.0-SNAPSHOT.war:/camunda/webapps/boardgame-process.war